OpenDSA/OpenDSA/RST/source/RadixSort.rst

 As with Mergesort, an efficient implementation of Radix Sort is somewhat difficult to achieve.
 In particular, we would prefer to sort an array of values and avoid processing linked lists.
-If we know how many values will be in each bin, then an auxiliary array of size :math:`r` can be used to hold the bins.
+If we knew how  many values would be in each bin, then an auxiliary array of size :math:`r` can be used to define these lengths and guide us to were each one starts in the output array.
 For example, if during the first pass the 0 bin will receive three records and the 1 bin will receive five records, then we could simply reserve the first three array positions for the 0 bin and the next